afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 	-  Make a new list of tuples where the average temprature of each year is in Celcius. *Hint*: Use built-in ```map()``` function.
 	-  Which year was the warmest (or coldest) year?
 Use average temprature.
 	-  Construct a list of tuples where the first element of each tuple is the year and the second element of the tuple is a dictionary with months as the keys and average temprature (F or C) of each month as the value.
 Which year has the warmest (or coldest) January?
 Which year has the coldest (or warmest) March?
-	-  Propose an analysis that you would like to apply on this data set and implement your solution.
+	-  Propose one analysis that you would like to apply on this data set and implement your solution.

 2. A data file containing Netflix title is [available here](https://www.kaggle.com/datasets/shivamb/netflix-shows).
 A copy of the data set is provided [here](./problems_data/netflix_titles.csv).
 Implement your solution in a program that meets the following requirements:
 	- The program gets the file name as a program argument.